Mechanistic Interpretability of LoRA-Adapted Language Models for Nuclear Reactor Safety Applications: METHODOLOGY

 \subsection{Model Fine-Tuning}

-The base model for our study was Gemma-3-1b-it, a state-of-the-art, general-purpose LLM \cite{gemma_team2025gemma3}.
-For domain adaptation, we fine-tuned this model on the training split of our custom Question-Answering dataset using the LoRA \cite{hu2021lora} technique, as previously described.
+The base model for our study was Gemma-3-1b-it, a general-purpose LLM \cite{gemma_team2025gemma3}.
+For domain adaptation, we fine-tuned this model on the training split of our custom Question-Answering dataset using the LoRA \cite{hu2021lora} technique.
+We selected LoRA among PEFT methods because it freezes the base weights and trains only low-rank adapter matrices, which helps preserve pre-trained knowledge and reduces catastrophic forgetting while enabling efficient adaptation.
+This locality is concentrated in a small number of adapter parameters, making activation shifts easier to trace and analyze, and allowing targeted causal tests.
 The LoRA configuration was applied to a comprehensive set of target modules within the model's attention and feed-forward layers: q proj, k proj, v proj, o proj, gate proj, up proj, and down proj.
 The complete set of hyperparameters used in this process is listed in Table \ref{tab:hyperparams}.
 This process resulted in the specialized model, referred to as "LoRA" in our experiments.